HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - Results (Collection H): AI humane development analysis distributed into identical groups/classes

 ## Finding Study
-(Collection F) , (Collection G), and (Collection H) are the answers for RQ1 and RQ2 that we addressed in this project.
+Research finding  showing in diagram (Collection F) , (Collection G), and (Collection H) are the answers for RQ1 and RQ2 that we addressed in this project.
 ![alt text](https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/image/11.PNG)

 # # Software Architecture